kaisero/fireREST/README.md

 # FireREST

-A simple wrapper for firepower management center restful api.
+FireREST is a python library for Cisco Firepower Management Center.
+The goal of FireREST is to provide a simple interface to interact with FMCs REST API without much overhead.

 ## Features

-* Authentication and automatic session refresh
+* Authentication and automatic session refresh / re-authentication
-* Rate-limit handling with automatic retry operation
+* Rate-limit handling with automatic retry operations
 * Automatic squashing of paginated api payloads
-* Sanitization of api payloads received via GET operations and used for PUT/POST operations
+* Sanitization of api payloads for create and update operations
-* Debug logging for api calls using logger module
+* Detailed logging of api calls

+## Supported operations

+Since FireREST does not try to provide a python object model nearly all api calls up to version 6.7.0 are available which includes but is not limited to the following CRUD operations:

+* Devices
+  * Interfaces
+    * PhysicalInterfaces
+    * RedundantInterfaces
+    * EtherChannelInterfaces
+    * SubInterfaces
+    * VlanInterfaces
+    * VirtualSwitches
+    * InlineSets
+    * VirtualTunnelInterfaces
+  * Routing
+    * StaticRoutes (IPv4 & IPv6)
+    * VirtualRouters
+* DeviceHaPairs
+* Objects
+  * Hosts
+  * Networks
+  * NetworkGroups
+  * Protocols
+  * ProtocolGroups
+  * URLs
+  * UrlGroups
+  * SecurityZones
+* Policies
+  * Accesspolicies
+    * Accessrules
+  * Prefilterpolicies
+    * Prefilterrules
+  * NatPolicies
+    * ManualNatRules
+    * AutoNatRules
+* Deployment
+  * DeployableDevices
+  * Deploy
+  * Rollback
+  * JobHistory

+---
+**NOTE**
+The upside to not implementing models in FireREST is that  FireREST is able to provide api calls to all resources quickly, but you will need to construct api payloads for create and update operations manually
+---

 ## Requirements